The short answer is: No.

 Apart from the unique personalities and styles that separate all Celebrants, there is only one meaningful difference between an Independent and a Humanist Celebrant.*

 Humanist Celebrants may be unwilling to perform certain acts or reference ideas/concepts that are seen to be part of or embody any sense of spirituality.
 This contravenes their personal beliefs and the beliefs of the Humanist Association (their training body); to do so will likely be uncomfortable or impossible for them.
 Instead they may ask you to invite a friend or family member to take on these particular roles or words, if you choose to include them.

-For someone like me, who has a sense of the sacred or spiritual in their life, that is important enough to be reflected in their wedding ceremony, an Independent Celebrant who can and will embrace and embody such things may be required.
+For someone like me, who has a sense of the sacred or spiritual in their life that is important enough to be reflected in their wedding ceremony, an Independent Celebrant who can and will embrace and embody such things may be the better choice.

-I happily work with those of alternative spiritualities to incorporate the traditions and rituals of their beliefs into their wedding.
-I am very comfortable with the idea of “Life/Nature as sacred” and would have no problem honouring and reflecting this and similar ideas in a wedding ceremony.
+I happily work with those of pagan spiritualities to incorporate the traditions and rituals of their beliefs into their wedding.
+I am very comfortable with the idea of “Life/Nature as sacred” and would have no problem honouring and reflecting this and similar ideas in a wedding ceremony or a naming ceremony.

-This extends to those who, like me, prefer not to wear a spiritual label but who feel an affinity with the natural world and perhaps even resonate with the power and energies of which I spoke earlier.
+This extends to those who feel an affinity with the natural world and perhaps even resonate with the power and energies of which I spoke earlier, but prefer not to label themselves.
 I am willing to bring a sense of this ‘pagan sacredness’ to your ceremony without insisting you adopt a specific tradition or belief system for the day.